elhamIT/cyber-security-course/h2-Scene.md

 ## [Schneier on Security, Autonomous AI Hacking and the Future of Cybersecurity](https://www.schneier.com/blog/archives/2025/10/autonomous-ai-hacking-and-the-future-of-cybersecurity.html)

-I read this article since the topic sound quite interesting to me and I have summarized it:
+I read this blog article since the topic sound quite interesting to me and I have summarized it:

 * AI agents in hacking are now emerging at speed, scale and sophistication: they automate reconnaissance, exploitation, credential theft, even ransom demands.